Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 • Support several datasets for downloading, including TEDLIUM, AN4, Voxforge, and LibriSpeech.

-• Lets you add noise into the training data through noise injection.
+• It lets you add noise to the training data through noise injection.

 • Supports Visdom and Tensorboard for visualizing training on scientific experimentation.